Earthworm

-Earthworms are commonly found in soil, eating a wide variety of organic matter.
-This organic matter includes plant matter, living protozoa, rotifers, nematodes, bacteria, fungi, and other microorganisms.
+Earthworms are commonly found in moist, compost-rich soil, eating a wide variety of organic matters, which include detritus, living protozoa, rotifers, nematodes, bacteria, fungi and other microorganisms.
 An earthworm's digestive system runs the length of its body.
+They are one of nature's most important detritivores and coprophages, and also serve as food for many low-level consumers within the ecosystems.